velocicoin/velocicoin.github.io/README.md

 ### 2021.03.18

-Day of on the VelociCoin Stake Pool Era!
+*First Day!* of on the VelociCoin Stake Pool Era!
 Excited?
 Me too!